Published:

 7. Checklist: What you should check before starting

-Before equipping your marketplace in Switzerland with a payment solution, clarify the following points:
+Before you equip your marketplace in Switzerland with a payment solution, clarify the following points:

-Who is the legal payee—your marketplace or the seller?
-Only if the seller receives directly does the deposit risk cease to apply.
+Who is legally the payee – your marketplace or the seller?
+Only if the seller receives directly, the deposit risk is eliminated.

-Do customer funds run through your own corporate account?
-If so: check whether a licensing requirement under Art.
+Do customer funds run through your own company account?
+If so: Check whether a licensing requirement exists under Art.
 1 para.
-2 BankG applies.
+2 BankA.

-Are funds stored in the interim—and if so, for how long?
-The 60-day exemption (Art.
+Are funds held temporarily – and if so, for how long?
+The 60-day exception (Art.
 5 para.
-3 lit. c BankV) must be interpreted narrowly.
+3 lit. c BO) is to be interpreted strictly.

 Who verifies the identity of the sellers (KYC)?
-If you do KYC yourself, you may be a financial intermediary under the GwG.
+If you do KYC yourself, you may be a financial intermediary according to AMLA.

 Do you operate a wallet or credit balance model?
-Credit balances on a user account may qualify as public deposits.
+Credit balances on a user account can qualify as public deposits.

-How high is the expected transaction volume?
-Above CHF 1 million, the sandbox exemption no longer applies.
+What is the expected transaction volume?
+Above EUR 1 million, the sandbox exception no longer applies.

-Have you had the model reviewed legally?
-An individual legal assessment is advisable for every model that touches customer funds.
+Have you had the model legally reviewed?
+An individual legal assessment is recommended for any model that touches customer funds.

-How are payouts to sellers made—automatically or manually?
-Manual payouts increase the holding period and therefore the risk.
+How are payouts made to sellers – automatically or manually?
+Manual payouts increase the holding period and thus the risk.

-Who bears the risk in the event of refunds and chargebacks?
-Clarify whether you or the PSP handles the reversal.
+Who bears the risk for refunds and chargebacks?
+Clarify whether you or the PSP handles the chargebacks.

-How to handle customer funds in compliance with regulations with Payrexx
+How to process customer funds compliantly with Payrexx

-Payrexx offers a marketplace payment solution based on the split payment principle.
-As a Swiss Payment Service Provider (PSP), Payrexx handles the splitting of payments, the KYC onboarding of sub-merchants and the payouts—including support for TWINT, PostFinance, credit cards and QR-bill.
+Payrexx offers a marketplace payment solution based on the split-payment principle.
+As a Swiss Payment Service Provider (PSP), Payrexx handles the division of payments, the KYC onboarding of sub-Comerciantes, and payouts – including support for TWINT, PostFinance, credit cards, and QR-bill.

-The marketplace operator defines its commission logic via the API or the dashboard and can charge its own transaction fees without touching customer funds itself.
-This generally removes the licensing requirement under the BankG and the AMLA applicability—the regulatory complexity lies with the regulated partner.
+The marketplace operator defines their commission logic via the API or the Dashboard and can charge their own transaction fees without touching customer funds themselves.
+This generally eliminates the licensing requirement under the BankA and AMLA subordination – the regulatory complexity lies with the regulated partner.

 FAQ on regulation, risks and alternatives for customer funds on the platform account